ComradeYellowCitrusFruit/cells/README.md

 This is probably my third attempt at creating cells.
 My goal with this project is to create some basic cellular life that can evolve.
 These cells will function as follows:
-- Cells have four genes, two input, two output
+- Cells have four genes, at least one has to be input, and one output
 - Cells can die
 - Cells can create other cells, but only if they have enough energy
 - Cells cannot be created from nothing
+  - Except at the begining
+  - Extinction cannot be reverted
 - Cells require energy, and will gradually consume it

 These rules mentioned three complex things that require their own rules, genetics, death, and energy. \